 If you choose to purchase on an annual or multi-year bond term, Jet will send you a renewal invoice via email and mail far in advance of your bond’s expiration date.
 No additional paperwork or extra fees will be required of you, simply fulfill premium payment and the Jet team will take care of the rest!

 There is no shortage of legislation surrounding motor vehicle dealers.
-For used auto dealers, the rules and regulations to be familiar with can be found in the Ohio Revised Code Chapter 4505 and Chapter 4517 and the Ohio Administrative Code Chapter 4501.
+For used auto dealers, the rules and regulations to be familiar with can be found in Chapter 4505 and Chapter 4517 of the Ohio Revised Code and Chapter 4501 of the Ohio Administrative Code.

 When it comes to the surety bond, there are four areas of concern: